newhavenrb/dpir/Discussion-Questions.md

 * Regarding the C OOP analogy, Linus Torvalds is an OOP naysayer, but has made highly reliable (and maintainable?) code.
 What does this say about OOP? _benjaminoakes_
   * I think it means OOP is not the only way to do it.
 You can write poetry in French _or_ English. _danbernier_
+  * [Panel: Objects on Trial](http://www.infoq.com/presentations/Panel-Objects-On-Trial) is supposed to be a funny but serious look at oop in general.
+Best point made for me is that you don't need O.O. based language to create an O.O. system.
 * Is it bad to use patterns as more than a vocabulary?
 Should they only be "rediscovered"? _benjaminoakes_
 * Is DRY an antipattern?
 Is it over-applied or often prematurely applied? _benjaminoakes_
 * Is YAGNI an antipattern?
 Is it over-applied or often prematurely applied? _danbernier_